 The final line of defense comprises independent review of the entire internal control system, including risk management and compliance, and assists the Management Board and Supervisory Board in final monitoring and control of existing potential risks.
 Internal auditing is one example.

 The risk-management process focuses on risks relevant to the company and is defined by the following risk categories:

 - Insurance-related risk (property/accident insurance, health insurance, life assurance)

 - Credit risk/default risk

 - Strategic risk

 - Contagion risk

-For these risk categories, the risks for the UNIQA Group and its subsidiaries are regularly identified, evaluated and reported according to the following structure:
+For these risk categories, the risks to which the UNIQA Group and its subsidiaries are exposed are regularly managed according to the following process cycle: